msagal0/pixel0/README.md

 # pixel0

-pixel0 is an open-source pixel art editor still in progress.
+pixel0 is an open-source web-app pixel art editor.

 Here is how to use pixel0.